Prof.dr.ir. N. (Nitesh) Bharosa

 However, we currently lack the public-private information infrastructures and governance structures for GovTech to reach its full potential.
 Moreover, there are concerns about the consequences of GovTech, for instance, regarding public values, tech monopolies and the unclear responsibilities surrounding the use of GovTech.

 The research by Nitesh and his team focuses on designing responsible GovTech solutions.
 This kind of research requires a comprehensive engineering approach in which the systems, governance and values perspectives intersect for developing actionable solutions.
+This professorship is partly funded by Digicampus.

 - Bharosa, N., Hietbrink, F., Mosterd, L. & van Oosterhout, R. (2018).
 Steering the adoption of Standard Business Reporting.
 In Proceedings of the 19th Annual International Conference on Digital Government Research.
 Delft.
 Nominated for the Best Paper Award.